eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 **Notes: **

+*Generally:*

+* The dSS only inform about scene-commands.
+So if you set the output value of devices e.g. through  the dSS-App, the binding will not be informed about the changes and you have to send a "refresh-command" to update the channel.

 *Channels with accepted command type increase and decrease:*

   * digitalSTROM will only evaluate increase and decrease commands, if a scene was called before which turn the device on.